Rohianon/azure-communication-service/README.md

 Modern chat workspace that showcases Azure Communication Services (ACS) chat primitives with both human-to-human threads and a first-class AI coaching assistant.

 ## Features
-- **MVP authentication** – full-screen modal gates access behind the three hard-coded pilot accounts (Fred, Rohi, Assumpta) with lightweight passwords saved only in local storage.
+- **Profile picker auth** – a full-screen modal lets you jump in as Fredrick, Rohi, Assumpta, or Guest with a single tap (no passwords) and persists your choice in local storage.
 - **Mobile-first contacts + DM UX** – AI assistant is pinned above the human directory, with swipe-friendly cards, unread badges, and a full-height ACS chat surface that mirrors Mesh.life styling.
 - **Azure Chat SDK integration** – message bubbles, typing indicators, read/delivered receipts, and attachment-ready surfaces powered by `@azure/communication-react`.
 - **Event Grid AI bridge** – user-to-AI messages are published to Azure Event Grid and responses flow back as Event Grid deliveries before being injected into ACS, keeping all telemetry accurate without custom realtime stacks.